urql-graphql/urql/docs/concepts/philosophy.md

 ## Extensibility and Integration

-With any kind of API there can be concerns outside of caching and state mangagement.
+With any kind of API there can be concerns outside of caching and state management.
 For example, the global behavior or business logic of your application.
 For instance, you may want to add authentication, retry-logic for failed requests, or a global error handler.